Driving & the Law

 • V5 registration document

-From 28th September 2021, the distinguishing mark (or national identifier) displayed on vehicles registered in the United Kingdom that are driven abroad will change from GB to UK.
+From 28th September 2021, the distinguishing mark (or national identifier) displayed on vehicles registered in the United Kingdom that are driven abroad changed from GB to UK.
 This means that vehicles registered in the UK must display the letters “UK” when driven in Italy.
 The identifier can be incorporated in vehicle number plates (along with the Union Flag) or as a separate sticker.

-From 2nd August 2021, drivers will no longer require an insurance green card for taking their vehicles to Italy.
+From 2nd August 2021, drivers no longer require an insurance green card for taking their vehicles to Italy.

 Spot checks & fines